 If real estate is located along the proposed alignment, property owners will be contacted well in advance of this construction activity and may have already been contacted regarding right-of-way acquisitions and right-of-entry.

-Although the construction phase of the project is slated to occur from 2020 to 2023, no area will be impacted for the entire three-year period.
+Although construction of the project is slated to occur from 2020 to 2024, no area will be impacted for the entire three-year period.
 The WHCRWA will require its contractors to complete the project in segments.
 Construction activities in each segment will last approximately six to nine months.
 Construction activities for any given area can last from weeks to months.
 For updates regarding construction schedules, please frequent the Construction Updates page.